-This is great because our tree is comprised of sentimental ornaments, whether from our childhoods, ones our kids have chosen over the years, gifts from family/friends, or mementos from trips we’ve taken.
+Our tree is comprised of sentimental ornaments, whether from our childhoods, ones our kids have chosen over the years, gifts from family or friends, or mementos from trips we’ve taken.

-It’s Broken, But Sentimental Ornament – This was the first ornament we got Sheehan (our eight year old).
+It’s Broken, But Sentimental Ornament – This was the first ornament we got our oldest son.
 Big Bird’s nose is broken off, but I can’t part with it because it was his first.

 My Husband Hates This Ornament – Every year I find this ornament on the back of our tree.
 Steve is a Bears fan.
 I think he thinks I got this ornament to spite him, but I bought it before we started dating.
 I don’t watch football, but I grew up outside of D.C.
 I got this ornament when I was missing home.
 Plus, it was on clearance at Hallmark because nobody in Chicago likes the Redskins.

 Bigger Than Your Head Ornament – This is the biggest ornament on our tree.
 This is one giant representation of all my mommy-guilt.
-I don’t know who made it, and by making it I mean, one of my children stuck three stickers on it.
-But, I feel guilty throwing it away.
+I don’t know who made it, and by “made it” I mean, one of my children stuck three stickers on it.
+But I feel guilty throwing it away.
 So, for now, the giant thing is staying on the tree.
 In the back.

 |I choose to think it’s full of non-fat,